How Many Hours Should I Study for the GMAT?

 Create a Weekly Study Schedule

-If you plan to get through your GMAT Focus prep efficiently, a weekly prep routine is critical.
+If you plan to get through your GMAT prep efficiently, a weekly prep routine is critical.
 Without a plan, you’ll have no time management for GMAT prep.
 As a result, you may find that your GMAT studying seems to go on forever, with no end in sight.

 By having a weekly study plan in place, you make it easier to hold yourself accountable.
 On any given day, you’ll know what and when you should be studying, without fail!